The Ultimate Compost Tea Guide

-Chloramine is a much more stable and will not off gas.
+Chloramine is much more stable and will not off-gas.
 You can use any of the other methods though to complex the chloramine or remove it from the water.

 In general, I like the air temperature to be above 55F and below 85F.
 That being said, you can brew at temperatures outside this range but then it’s nice to have a microscope to monitor the results.
-Optimal range would be 65F to 75F.
+The optimal range would be 65F to 75F.

 As a general rule, 18-36 hours is a good range to stay within when making ACT.

 ACT can be applied both as a foliar application to the leaf surface of the plant or as a soil drench.
 When we go out to spray a property we will typically do a combination of both by soaking everything.

 The simplest way to apply the tea is to use a watering can or just dump the tea right at the base of the plant.
 If you have a larger area to cover you can use a sump pump with a hose attached.
 While you shouldn’t brew with an impeller pump (sump pump), Tim Wilson has shown with his microscope work, that one pass through the pump does minimal damage when used to apply ACT.